-jSymbolic is packaged with a library of 111 implemented high-level features which were developed through extensive analysis of publications in the fields of music theory, musicology and MIR.
-There are another 49 features that have been designed and are currently being implemented.
-All 160 of these features and the sources surveyed during their development are documented in Cory McKay's master's thesis and was originally developed as part of the Bodhidharma project.
+jSymbolic is packaged with a library of 172 unique implemented features.
+Some of these are multidimensional, for a total of 1230 feature values.These features were developed through extensive analysis of publications in the fields of music theory, musicology and MIR.
 Most of these features had not previously been applied to MIR research, and many of them are entirely novel.
 The features can be loosely divided into the following seven categories:

-- Pitch Statistics: What are the occurrence rates of different notes, in terms of both pitches and pitch classes?
-How tonal is the piece?
+- Pitch Statistics: How common are various pitches rel-ative to one another, in terms of both absolute pitches and pitch classes?
+How tonal is a piece?
 What is its range?
 How much variety in pitch is there?

-- Melody: What kinds of melodic intervals are present?
+- Melodic Intervals: What kinds of melodic intervals are present?
 How much melodic variation is there?
-What kinds of melodic contours are used?
+What can be observed from melodic contour meas-urements?
 What types of phrases are used and how often are they repeated?

-- Chords: What vertical intervals are present?
-What types of chords do they represent?
+- Chords and Vertical Intervals: What vertical inter-vals are present?
+What types of chords do they repre-sent?
 How much harmonic movement is there, and how fast is it?

 McKay, C. 2010.
 Automatic music classification with jMIR.
 Ph.D.
 Thesis.
 McGill University, Canada.